Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

-Another are entangled quantum networks which show different nonlocalities beyond single entanglement \cite{RBBB,RPM}.
-One is resource states for quantum computation \cite{cluster}.
-The so-called cluster states \cite{cluster} consist of any generalized Einstein-Podolsky-Rosen (EPR) states \cite{EPR} is 1-CGE (Appendix D).
-Similar result holds for graph states \cite{graph} consisting of generalized EPR \cite{EPR} and GHZ states \cite{GHZ}.
-While some quantum networks show different generation abilities.
-One example is $n$-partite complete-connected network $\mathcal{N}_c$ where each pair shares one bipartite entanglement $|\phi_{ij}\rangle$.
-Recent result shows the joint state of any $k$-partite subnetwork is entangled for $k\geq 2$ \cite{Luo2022,Sv}.
-Hence, from Results 2 and 3 the joint state of $\mathcal{N}_c$ is $k_{\max}$-CGE with $k_{\max}=\lfloor \frac{n}{2}\rfloor$.
-This means $\mathcal{N}_c$ with any bipartite entanglement shows stronger nonlocality than GHZ state (\ref{ghz}) and W state (\ref{Wstate}) for any $n>4$ in the present model.
-This is different from the robust-entanglement model \cite{Luo2022} where both the W state and $\mathcal{N}_c$ has the same robust-depth.
-Remarkably, it is converse to the recent result \cite{NWR,Kraft,Luo2021} which shows both GHZ and W states are stronger.
-This shows a surprising feature of the genuinely multipartite nonlocality beyond bipartite scenarios, that is, it is model-dependent.
-For general quantum network we provide a polynomial-time algorithm for estimating the upper bound of $k$ (Appendix E).
+\textbf{Example 3}.
+Another example is entangled quantum network which may show different nonlocalities beyond single entanglement \cite{RBBB,Brun,Luo1}.
+As resource states of measurement-based quantum computation \cite{cluster}, the so-called cluster states \cite{cluster} may be generated by generalized Einstein-Podolsky-Rosen (EPR) states \cite{EPR}, as shown in Fig.\ref{fig4}.
+This kind of entanglement is 1-CGE (Supplementary note 4).
+Similar result can be extended for generalized graph states \cite{graph} consisting of generalized EPR \cite{EPR} and GHZ states \cite{GHZ}.
+Instead, some quantum networks may show different connection abilities.
+One example is the $n$-partite completely-connected network $\mathcal{N}_c$, where each pair shares one bipartite entanglement $|\phi_{ij}\rangle$.
+Recent result shows the joint state of any $k$-partite subnetwork in $\mathcal{N}_c$ is entangled for $k\geq 2$ \cite{Luo2022,Sv}.
+Hence, from Theorems 2 and 3 the joint state of $\mathcal{N}_c$ is a $k_{\max}$-CGE with $k_{\max}=\lfloor \frac{n}{2}\rfloor$.
+This means that $\mathcal{N}_c$ shows stronger nonlocality than GHZ state (\ref{ghz}) and W state (\ref{Wstate}) for any $n>4$ in the present model.
+This is different from the robust-entanglement model \cite{Luo2022}, where both the W state and $\mathcal{N}_c$ has the same robust-depth.
+Remarkably, it is converse to the recent result \cite{NWR,Kraft,Luo2021} which proves GHZ and W states have stronger entanglement beyond quantum networks.
+This shows a surprising feature of the genuinely multipartite nonlocality beyond bipartite scenarios, that is, it is of model-dependent.

+For general quantum networks, it is general difficult to find the largest $k$ such that the total state of $\mathcal{N}_q$ is $k$-CGE.
+Here, we provide a polynomial-time algorithm (Algorithm 1) for estimating the upper bound of $k$ for featuring its connection ability.
+This is inspired by Lemmas 1 and 2 (Supplementary note 5).

+For each party $\textsf{A}_j$ with the minimal connectedness degree $\ell_j$, from Lemma 1 (Supplementary note 5) if $s_{j;in}+2t_j\geq s_{j;out}$ for some $t$ there is a CPTP mapping to disentangle all the particles shared by $\textsf{A}_j$.
+Hence, the total state of $\mathcal{N}_q$ is $t$-connection biseparable.
+The time complexity of the step (i) is at most $O(n^2)$.
+The time complexity of the step (iii) is at most $O(n)$.
+For a given party $\textsf{A}_j$ with $j\in J$, the time complexity of the step (b) is at most $O(n^2)$.
+Hence, the total time complexity is at most $O(n^4)$.